GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/iam/kpt/member-iam/README.md

 # REQUIREMENTS

-  A working Config Connector cluster using a service account (`cnrm-system@[PROJECT_ID].iam.gserviceaccount.com`) with the following roles in your desired project (it doesn't need to be the project where you installed Config Connector):
+  A working Config Connector cluster using "cnrm-system" service account that has the following roles in your desired project (it doesn't need to be the project where you installed Config Connector):

   - roles/resourcemanager.projectIamAdmin
   - roles/iam.serviceAccountAdmin